hgdubbe/NerdPack-Yumad/README.md

  * Added basic M+ Stuff (Bursting Dmg Stop...), took Zyllas m+ stuff (Fel explosives, quaking cast stop)

  * Added Trinket1 Usage:

-  -auto: will detect Vial of ceaseless Toxins and Umbral Moonglaives -on Cooldown: will try to sync the trinket with Crusade -off/manual: no automatic trinket usage
+    * auto: will detect Vial of ceaseless Toxins and Umbral Moonglaives

+    * on Cooldown: will try to sync the trinket with Crusade

+    * off/manual: no automatic trinket usage

 ===================================================================